simListobject to disk

 There are 3 different workflows for "save - move files - load" that work in our tests:

-filebackend = 0: No renaming of file-backed rasters, on recovery attempts to rebuild
+fileBackend = 0: No renaming of file-backed rasters.
+This is unlikely to

 This approach is attempting to emulate a "relative filenames" approach,